What is Make Ready Design?

 Regulations Governing Make-Ready Design

 The Federal Communications Commission (FCC) has developed regulations designed to streamline the process and ensure fair access to poles, as fiber networks are expanding rapidly to meet increased demand.
-Pennsylvania and West Virginia are among the 30 states that defer to the FCC’s authority on the make-ready process (the others have their own regulations).
+Pennsylvania and West Virginia are among the 30 states that defer to the FCC’s authority on the make-ready process (the others have their regulations).

 The regulations, which were issued in 2011, state that the timeline for new pole attachments is limited to 148 days from the time the request is received when fewer than 300 poles are involved.
 If the expansion involves more than 300 poles, additional time is allowed.
 It’s important to note that these timeframes are just guidelines, and there are no penalties to the owners for not meeting them.
-In fact, more often than not the timeframes take much longer.
+More often than not the timeframes take much longer.